Ånderdalen National Park

-Ånderdalen National Park (Ånderdalen nasjonalpark) is located on the large island of Senja in Troms og Finnmark county, Norway.
+Ånderdalen National Park (Ånderdalen nasjonalpark) is located on the large island of Senja in Troms county, Norway.
 The 134 km2 park lies within Senja Municipality.
 The park was established by royal decree on 6 February 1970 and it was enlarged in 2004.
 The national park preserves this Northern Norwegian coastal landscape.
 The bedrock consists of hard granite rocks and the landscape image gives exciting impressions of the glacial forces that have worked on Senja.
 The coastal pine forest in Ånderdalen has in some areas primeval forest with over 600 years old trees and countless marble pines and lower.
 Along the river there are many lush hawked birch forests and floodplain forests.

 The national park had no moose before 1940, but it now has a permanent population.
 It is also an important calving and grazing area for semi-domesticated reindeer.
 The most common smaller animals are red foxes, stoats, hares, small rodents, and two species of shrews.
 Seals occur at the heads of the fjords and otters are often seen along rivers.
 Trout and char are common, and salmon run right up the river to the lake Åndervatn.